OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googletest/docs/V1_5_FAQ.md

   * No framework can anticipate all your needs, so Google Test provides `EXPECT_PRED*` to make it easy to extend your assertion vocabulary.
 For a nicer syntax, you can define your own assertion macros trivially in terms of `EXPECT_PRED*`.
   * Death tests are pretty handy for ensuring that your asserts in production code are triggered by the right conditions.
   * `SCOPED_TRACE` helps you understand the context of an assertion failure when it comes from inside a sub-routine or loop.
-  * You can decide which tests to run using name patterns.
+  * You can decide which tests to run using roomName patterns.
 This saves time when you want to quickly reproduce a test failure.

 ## How do I generate 64-bit binaries on Windows (using Visual Studio 2008)? ##